tmege/agents-company/README.md

-# 🏢 The AI Agent Company
+# 🏢 The AI Agents Company

 > A profit-driven, AI-powered product organization.
 From market opportunity to shipped, revenue-generating product — orchestrated end-to-end by specialized AI agents.